TheBlueBarron/cse360/README.md

-# CSE360 Wednesday 44 Team Project: Phase 1
+# CSE360 Wednesday 44 Team Project: Phase 2

-This phase of the CSE360 project implements functionality from the "New Users" and "Admin" user stories.
+This phase of the CSE360 project implements functionality from the "Student" user stories.

 ## Installation
 1. Dependencies: